zacanger/niddesa/book/00-introduction.md

 square brackets using common abbreviations (DN, Jat., etc.); statements of who is speaking a given stanza are also in square brackets; I have put comments, clarifications, and marks of unclear passages in parentheses.

+### Publication History

+First edition: Vesak 2021.

+### Dedication

+Any merit accrued from this work, I dedicate to all suffering beings, with the hope that the Buddha's simple instructions and their clarifications here will help lead them to liberation.

 ## Credits and Licenses